skykanin/DraftGen/README.md

 ### Run
 On the first run you will be prompted to run `cabal update`.

 After that you can run the project with `cabal run`.
+To pass command line arguments to cabal you run `cabal run -- <args go here>`.

 ### Build
 To build the project using cabal you can run